 - Support services, such as cancer nutrition and rehabilitation, to help improve quality of life

-- Genetic counseling, because some primary peritoneal cancers are caused by inherited gene mutations
+- Genetic counseling for people with primary peritoneal cancers that can result from inherited gene mutations

 Depending on the cause and extent of the cancer, some patients might be eligible to participate in clinical trials of new treatments for the disease.
 Treatments used today for peritoneal cancer, such as the complex technique of cytoreductive surgery and HIPEC, are the result of past clinical trials.